Abhay2810/Programs/.stackedit-trash/abhayprograms.c.md

 ```
 ```
 Output:
+Enter no 6
+No is not prime
 ```
-## 10 To find prime no between 1 to 100
+## 10 To Find Prime Number  between 1 to 100.
 ```
 #include<stdio.h>